joelmaxuel/cli-productivity-config/README.md

 ### INTRODUCTION:

-Designed for Bash and fish for the Linux shell, this repo is a collection of scripts to, as said above, allow the end user to be more productive.
+Designed for Bash and fish for the Linux shell, CLI Productivity Config (CLIPC) is a collection of scripts to, as said above, allow the end user to be more productive.

 Inspired by a friend who runs DOS to this day - he has over a thousand batch files to improve (and simplify) his command line experience.
 Although many are situational (based on his personal directory structure, for example), it has and will give me inspiration for something similar in Linux.

-More info can be found on [my home page](http://www.chebucto.ns.ca/~bb782/proj-cpc.html) or [XDA](http://forum.xda-developers.com/showthread.php?t=3693743)
+More info can be found on [my home page](http://www.chebucto.ns.ca/~bb782/proj-clipc.html) or [XDA](http://forum.xda-developers.com/showthread.php?t=3693743)